-The objective of the RAGES project is to develop an approach to risk analysis in order to support the regional and sub-regional implementation of the Marine Strategy Framework Directive (DQEM), in the Northeast Atlantic.
+The objective of the RAGES project is to develop a risk based approach in order to support the regional and sub-regional implementation of the Marine Strategy Framework Directive (MSFD), in the Northeast Atlantic.

 The project aims to provide a replicable and standardized methodology for risk assessment and management, as well as a transparent decision support tool based on best international practices.
 It has a duration of 24 months, having started in January 2019 and was financed by the European Maritime Affairs and Fisheries Fund (EMFF) in the European Commission's direct management component for the implementation of the said Directive.